-Just 13 days earlier, in Cal Poly’s 2018 season opener, Jenkins returned to the starting lineup after being sidelined by a season-ending knee injury just five games into the 2017 season.
-Jenkins suffered another injury, forcing him back to the sidelines.
+Just 13 days earlier, in Cal Poly’s 2018 season opener, Jenkins returned to the starting lineup after suffering a season-ending knee injury five games into the 2017 season.
+Jenkins was again forced back to the sidelines by another injury, missing this year’s home-opener against Weber State.
 Cal Poly head coach Tim Walsh had Jenkins marked as game-time decision against Brown.
-Walsh had asked Jenkins if he was ready to play against Brown.
+Closer to the kickoff, Walsh asked Jenkins if he was ready to play.

 “[Jenkins] said, ‘Coach, I want this more than anything,’” Walsh said.
 “That’s all I needed to hear, his confidence that he was ready to play.”

-Jenkins connected on five of nine passes for 81 yards and rushed for 69 yards on 13 carries, leading the Mustangs to his first ever win as a starter for Cal Poly.
+Jenkins connected on five of nine passes for 81 yards and rushed for 69 yards on 13 carries, leading the Mustangs to his first ever win as a starting quarterback.

 “It’s been a long time coming, but it was a team win tonight, so I’m just happy that we got some confidence going into the conference,” Jenkins said.

 “[Jenkins] showed people the flashes of what he can be,” Walsh said.
 “He can play better than that, and he knows it.
 So I think you’ll see a better performance by [Jenkins] each and every week.”

 Despite starting the second half with a 24-15 lead, the Mustangs were determined to stifle the Bears’ offense.

 “We just got really simple on defense,” Walsh said.
 “They threw so many weird formations at us, unbalanced stuff.
 Some things we didn’t really know to prepare for so we didn’t prepare for it.
 And when you get them all, we made a lot of mistakes in alignment and assignment.”